Varomine/Japanese-Learning-website/README.md

 }
 ```
 ---
-### If there is firebase [ERROR](https://ibb.co/TBDMVN4N) but you are sure that you are doing everythin correctly just refresh the screen after ~1min. after hosting website.
+If there is firebase [ERROR](https://ibb.co/TBDMVN4N) but you are sure that you are doing everythin correctly just refresh the screen after ~1min.
+After hosting website.
 And everything should be alright
----